canjs/can-fixture/README.md

 })
 ```

 When adding a fixture, it will remove any identical fixtures from the list of fixtures.
+The
+last fixture added will be the first matched.

 #### `requestHandler(request, response(...), requestHeaders, ajaxSettings)`